Empowering you to share the benefits of yoga and mindfulness with all children

 How this Course Benefits You

-- You will learn different approaches to help children from the age of 2 – 13 years embrace their full potential through the practise of yoga.
+- A variety of approaches to help children from the age of 2 – 13 years embrace their full potential through the practice of yoga.

-- You will learn extensive tools to learn to create a mindful space for children giving them life long tools to enhance their wellbeing and confidence.
+- Extensive tools to create a mindful space for children giving them life long practises to enhance their wellbeing, confidence and self care.

 ■ Topic 1 – Introducing the Yoga Practice